 The city will host the international film festival and conference exploring the world of animation in all its diversity, which will feature filmmakers from over 65 countries.
 The four day festival celebrates animation with screenings of over 120 films at the Montreal Museum of Fine Arts, including the Animaze Industry Conference exhibition hall, panels and speakers and networking opportunities.

 The Irish spotlight is curated by Cashell Horgan, and will showcase just a small sample of the finest animated shorts being produced in Ireland over the past two years, reflecting the diverse story telling and styles of current Irish filmmakers in animation.
-The selection was made possible with the support of The Irish Film Board, Network Ireland, Wildcard Distribution, Ballyfermot Senior College and IADT and Irish filmmakers.
+The selection was made possible with the support of The The Irish Film Board (IFB) is the national development agency for Irish filmmaking and the Irish film, television and animation industry, investing in talent, creativity and enterprise...
+More, Network Ireland, Wildcard Distribution is an Irish film distributor established in early 2013 specialising in new and fresh approaches to distribution...., Ballyfermot Senior College and IADT and Irish filmmakers.

 The selected animated films are: